MLRC2022FSCS/FSCS/README.md

 ## Datasets and Pre-trained Models

-Please download the datasets, along with the pretrained models:
+Please download the datasets, along with the pretrained models and place them in `./Data/` and `./Models/` respectively:

-- [Models](https://drive.google.com/drive/folders/1n8oiE18bKkSpZEUA3jC2Q81H6hW1Mhhh?usp=sharing) trained on the datasets.
+- [Models](https://drive.google.com/drive/folders/1rIVNt_LoXew0nCAa6rs2Znz1h7yMHOw9?usp=sharing) trained on the datasets.

 ## Training and Evaluation